-In Gavi’s first phase, 2000–2005, the eligibility threshold was set at US$ 1,000 GNI per capita.
-Seventy-four countries were initially eligible to apply for our support.
+In Gavi’s first phase (2000–2005), the eligibility threshold was set at US$ 1,000 GNI per capita.
+Seventy-four countries were initially eligible to apply for Gavi support.
 Timor-Leste was added to the list of eligible countries in 2002, when it became an independent state.

-In the second phase, from 2006 to 2010, country eligibility was maintained at the initial level of US$ 1,000 GNI per capita.
+In Gavi’s second phase (2006–2010), country eligibility was maintained at the initial level of US$ 1,000 GNI per capita.
 However, the reference year of the World Bank GNI data was updated to 2003.
 As a result, Kiribati dropped below the threshold and became Gavi-eligible.
-Meanwhile, our support to China and Turkmenistan, and a few years later to the Ukraine, stopped.
+Meanwhile, Gavi support to China and Turkmenistan, and Ukraine a few years later, concluded.

-During the current, fourth strategic period (2016–2020), new World Bank data classifying Syria as a low-income country meant that the country became eligible for Gavi support.
-In this period, 19 countries are expected to transition out of our support, bringing the projected number of Gavi-eligible countries by the end of 2020 to 54.
+During the fourth strategic period (2016–2020), new World Bank data classifying the Syrian Arab Republic as a low-income country meant that the country became eligible for Gavi support.
+In this period, 16 countries transitioned out of Gavi support, bringing the number of Gavi-eligible countries by the end of 2020 to 57.

 In the current fifth strategic period (2021–2025), 3 countries transitioned out of Gavi support in 2022 and none in 2023 (due to the December 2022 Board decision to extend the accelerated transition phase from five to eight years), maintaining at 54 the number of countries eligible for Gavi support.